zauberwild/Arduino_Controller/README.md

 ### Python-Script for easy settings

-The python script is available as a pyw-file, to run it without a terminal (You can find it in the "python - driver" folder).
+The python script is available as a pyw-file, so you can run it without a terminal.

 - You can change the port in the Port-menu and Baudrate in Baudrate-Menu (although you won't have to, both this script and the arduino are set to 9600 as standard)
 - You can change the modes by clicking on the buttons.
 The communication usually takes a moment.
 You can see the changed setting in the terminal.
 If you don't see it, try again.